seanzarrin/npm-issues/README.md

 the new version of a_bad_module is saying call stack size exceeded.
 Here's how I fixed it.
 ```

 In the above example, a_bad_module was a dependency of my project, and my project was working fine.
 But when I ran `npm install` a newer version was pulled in that _shouldn't_ have broken anything, but did with a cryptic error message.
+Running `npm-doctor` with the error message gave a text-snippet of an issue already filed against one of my dependencies, and includes the url to that issue.

 ## Installation
 ```sh